Skip to main content

 }

 Appends execute atomically — either all the records in a batch will become durable, or none.
 S2 returns the range of sequence numbers assigned, the timestamps of the first and last record, and the current tail.
-With an AppendSession (available via most SDKs), you can pipeline batches with an ordering guarantee, and receive acknowledgements back in the corresponding order.
+With an AppendSession (available via SDKs), you can pipeline batches with an ordering guarantee, and receive acknowledgements back in the corresponding order.
 If any batch fails, subsequent batches will not become durable.

 Concurrency control